 Athens State University, like all institutions of higher learning, can function effectively only when the members of the University community treat one another with honesty, fairness, respect, and trust.
-It is the responsibility of every student at Athens State University to be familiar with the Student Code of Conduct and the provisions of the Code related to academic dishonesty and student conduct, and to follow and support the enforcement of the Code.
+It is the responsibility of every student at Athens State University to be familiar with the Student Code of Conduct (the full policy is found in the Student Affairs section of the online Athens State University Policy Library) and the provisions of the Code related to academic dishonesty and student conduct, and to follow and support the enforcement of the Code.